wwillfred/Certified-Kubernetes-Administrator-with-Vagrant/Readme.md

 Note: As of May 2023, Vagrant 2.x is not compatible with VirtualBox version 7.x, so VirtualBox version 6.1.x should be used.

 Note: These instructions are being tested on virtual machines with 1250 MB of RAM, on an Intel-based Mac with 8GB of RAM.
-If the VMs' RAM amount is not specified, the development host machine will panic once each node has been configured (due to resource constraints).
+If the VMs' RAM amount is not specified, the development host machine will panic once each node has been configured.

 ### i.
 IP address ranges
 You will need to specify the VM address ranges by copying the [networks.conf](vagrant/networks.conf) file: